lupeluna/Telco-Classification-Project/README.md

 #### Model
-> - Store functions that are needed to acquire data  that will be used for the Telco Churn Analysis
+> - Establish a baseline accuracy to determine if having a model is better than no model and train for at least 3 different models

 #### Deliver
-> - Store functions that are needed to acquire data  that will be used for the Telco Churn Analysis
+> - Deliver my findings in the presention.